Service Site: Frederick County

 “Michael Campagnoli has been an extraordinary CASA,” says Case Supervisor Cathie Deadrick.
 “His commitment to the child’s wellbeing has been consistent and earnest.”

 What is one thing you would say to someone else interested in volunteering?
-The one thing I would say to someone else interested in become a Court Appointed Special Advocate is that it is more than just volunteering.
-To me, being a CASA is really a calling – it is not about the recognition, being awarded with plaques, getting your name on a side of a building, etc…it is purely about giving of yourself to someone in trouble, someone who you can focus on one-on one, keeping absolute confidentiality, acting with integrity and following the laws.
+The one thing I would say to someone else interested in becoming a Court Appointed Special Advocate is that it is more than just volunteering.
+To me, being a CASA is really a calling – it is not about the recognition, being awarded plaques, getting your name on a side of a building, etc…it is purely about giving of yourself to someone in trouble, someone who you can focus on one-on-one, keeping absolute confidentiality, acting with integrity and following the laws.
 It is emotional but it is a higher “calling” that any other volunteering you will ever do in your life.
 When people say I cannot save the world, I tell them I am going to try and why don’t try too.

 What are CASA volunteers doing to help overcome the challenges faced by today’s youth?
 In today’s changing world, the Mental Health Association of Frederick County requires a minimum requirement of training each year to stay abreast of the laws.
 In addition, there is constant teaching of the diverse lifestyles, cultures, races and genders using webinars, seminar, courses taught by professionals live and on-line, case review meetings and such to improve and overcome the challenges faced by today’s youth.
 Most exciting are the state conferences like the Maryland CASA Conference coming up on Saturday, April 9th at the Judiciary Education and Conference Center in Annapolis. and national conferences like the National CASA Conference coming up June 4th -6th at the National Harbor.
 These conferences are held each year to help bring together CASA’s across the state and the nation to learn and grow and support their efforts.